Policies and Procedures

 - Schedule Changes

-All schedule adjustments must be made by the final add/drop date for the semester as noted in the Schedule of Classes.
+All schedule adjustments must be made by the final add/drop date for the semester as noted in the Academic Calendar.
 Any changes past this deadline would need to be approved through a School of Business request.
+Please be aware that the timelines below are not applicable during the summer semester.
+The summer term is divided into several sessions, each with their own deadlines for registration.
+Please view the Academic Calendar for all registration deadlines.

 The last day for adding a course is eight calendar days after and including the first day of classes.
 If you wish to add a class after this deadline: